Small Group · Starting Summer 2026

 How this is different

-the books and self-guided programs are valuable. but if you're here, you've probably already done all of that. and you're still going in circles.
+if you're here, you've probably done all of it. and you're still going in circles.

-what's different here: live conversation with other people sitting in the same exact place, facilitated by someone who has spent 8+ years doing this work through the lens of death and end-of-life reflection. nobody else is bringing this perspective.
+what's different: live conversation with people in the same exact place, led by someone doing this work through the lens of death and end-of-life reflection. nobody else is bringing this perspective.

-there's also something that only happens in a group: you hear someone else describe exactly what you've been feeling, and suddenly you realize you're not broken, not weird, not behind. that alone changes something.
+there's also something that only happens in a group: you hear someone describe exactly what you've been feeling, and something shifts.

 Books & self-guided